LaraKraemer/LaraKraemer/README.md

   formerEducation = "Bachelor of B.A."
   myStory = """

-  I am a former people manager and tech recruiter who recently switched careers to become a software engineer.
+  I am Lara, a programmer with a background in people management and recruitment, currently learning web development, OOP, databases, API integration, and exploring microcontrollers.

-  ‘Not knowing when the Dawn will come, I open every Door’ by Emily Dickinson
+  ‘Not knowing when the Dawn will come, I open every Door’ by Emily Dickinson'

-"""

-currentlyStudying = ["Python", "C", "C++", "C#"] goals2024 = ["Complete 42 Berlin Piscine", "Land a job", "Create 20+ projects and learn at least 4 new Technologies"] hobbies = ["Hiking", "Camping", "Bouldering"]
+  currentlyStudying = ["Python", "C", "JavaScript"] goals2024 = ["Complete CS50 Web Programming with Python and Javascript", "Land a job", "Learn another new technology"] achievements2024 = [ "Completed 42 Berlin Piscine", "Completed Python Web Development Course", "Conceptualised and built a Microcontroller", "Developed my own landing page and blog"] hobbies = ["Hiking", "Camping", "Bouldering"]

 if __name__ == "__main__":
     aboutMe(),